Best Times to Visit Park City, USA

 Essential Travel Tips

 Layers are your best friend here, no matter the season.
 Even in summer, mountain evenings can get chilly.
-Think moisture-wicking base layers, an insulating mid-layer (like fleece or down), and a waterproof/windproof outer shell for unpredictable weather, especially if you plan on hiking or skiing.
+Think moisture-wicking base layers, a fleece or down mid-layer, and a waterproof/windproof outer shell.
+And don't forget sunscreen and lip balm with SPF – the sun is intense at altitude!

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.